ekg/mmcur/intro.md

 TL;DR: universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else.

+*This post provides an accessible introduction to our recent paper [Memory makes computation universal, remember?](https://arxiv.org/abs/2412.17794), which formally proves the TL;DR.*

 - [The Memphis Plume](#the-memphis-plume) - the race for artificial general intelligence made visible
 - [Universal Computation](#universal-computation) - human + pen + paper + sandwiches = universal computer
 - [Memory Makes Computation Universal](#memory-requirement) - two rules for general intelligence